netjson/netjson/docs/source/why.rst

 `KISS`_ means "keep it simple stupid", we adopted this principle to reflect the fact that we want to proceed one step at time, define priorities and use our resources wisely.

-Opening too many issues and working on too many fronts at the same time is a form of waste which leads nowhere.
+While we :doc:`welcome contributions and feedback with open arms <contributing>`, we also have to recognize that opening too many issues and working on too many fronts at the same time is a form of waste which leads nowhere.

 Therefore, we want to stay focused and add complexity to the specification only if